withvibe/usevibe/PROJECT_ASSISTANT_GUIDE.md

 # 🤖 Project Assistant Guide

-The `@projects` chat participant is now your comprehensive project management assistant!
+The `@usevibe` chat participant is now your comprehensive project management assistant!

 ## 🎯 What It Does